Slippery Slope Fallacy: Catastrophizing Minor Problem

 - Explanation: This assumes that sacrificing savings for personal spending is a fair compromise.

-- Supportive Statement: "I think saving is important for our future.
+-Reasoned Response (Antidote): "I think saving is important for our future.
 How about we set a budget that allows for some personal spending while still prioritizing our savings goals?"

 4. Example: Household Chores